 Acknowledgements.
-We thank CERN for the support of CLOUD with important technical and financial resources and provision of a particle beam from the Proton Synchrotron.
-This research was funded by the EC 7 Framework Programme (Marie Curie Initial Training Network "CLOUD-ITN", grant no. 215072), the German Federal Ministry of Education and Research (project no. 01LK0902A), the ERC Advanced Grant "ATMNUCLE" (no. 227463), the Academy of Finland via the Centre of Excellence programme (project no. 1118615, 272041) and grant no. 1133872, 272851.
+We thank CERN for supporting CLOUD with important technical and financial resources and provision of a particle beam from the proton synchrotron.
+This research was funded by the EC 7th Framework Programme (Marie Curie Initial Training Network "CLOUD-ITN", grant no. 215072), the German Federal Ministry of Education and Research (project no. 01LK0902A), the ERC Advanced Grant "ATMNUCLE" (no. 227463), and the Academy of Finland via the Centre of Excellence programme (project no. 1118615, 272041) and grant no. 1133872, 272851.